 A1.104 Annual nature and provisional collection of income tax and corporation tax

-Income tax and corporation tax are annual taxes which must be imposed by Parliament for each tax year1 or financial year2 respectively.
-This is normally done by the annual Finance Act fixing the rates of income tax for the current year and the main rate of corporation tax for the next year (for example FA 2014, ss 1, 6).
+Income tax and corporation tax are annual taxes which must be imposed by Parliament for each tax year or financial year respectively.
+This is normally done by the annual Finance Act fixing the rates of income tax for the current year and the main rate of corporation tax for the next year.

-When an Act is passed providing that income tax shall be charged, the Income Tax Acts have effect4.
+When an Act is passed providing that income tax shall be charged, the Income Tax Acts have effect1.